EnterpriseEM: Fine-tuned Embeddings for Enterprise Semantic Search: Datasets

 \subsection{Benchmark Evaluation Dataset}

-For benchmark evaluation, a dataset comprising 2500 diverse question-chunk pairs derived from actual end-user queries was prepared.
-This dataset was meticulously curated to ensure the highest quality, closely mirroring real-world end-user inquiries.
+For benchmark evaluation, we manually curated a dataset comprising 2500 diverse question-chunk pairs from actual end-user queries and corresponding answers provided by internal SMEs, closely mirroring real-world end-user inquiries.
+This dataset was carefully cleaned and curated to ensure no overlap with the training data and to provide a proportional distribution across various subsets of enterprise data.
 This dataset was used to assess and compare the accuracy of the models.